BackofenLab/B1_10_tree-UPGMA/README.md

 - [ ] There will only be a difference in edge lengths.
 Overall topology will stay the same.
 - [ ] The tree in **_Exercise 1_** will not change
 - [ ] UPGMA is equal to WPGMA if the number of leaves in the two clusters (|c| and |d|) is the same.
+- [ ] UPGMA can end up with wrong topologies when using non-ultrametric distances.